-This week, more on the global movement toward universal health coverage.
-Each Friday, we share a selection of global health Tweets, infographics, blog posts, videos and other content of note.
-For more, follow us @worldbankhealth.
+This week’s links include support for UHC and continuing coverage of the global Ebola crisis response.
+Each Friday, we share a selection of global health Tweets, infographics, blog posts, videos and more.
+Follow us @WBG_Health.